StakeSquid/ethereum-rpc-docker/docs/howto-optimism-archive.md

 	cd ..

+**You made it!**

-The last step is to run the node using docker-compose.
+Try to run the node using docker-compose.
 Enter the following on the command line.

 	docker-compose up -d